alberttwong/onehouse-demos/trino-prestodb-spark-minio/hudi.md

 ## A Demo using Docker containers

-Let's use a real world example to see how Hudi works end to end.
-For this purpose, a self contained data infrastructure is brought up in a local Docker cluster within your workstation.
+Let’s dive into a real-world scenario to understand Hudi’s capabilities from start to finish.
+To provide a self-contained environment, we've set up a local Docker cluster on your workstation.

-The steps have been tested on a Mac ARM laptop.
+These steps have been verified on a Mac ARM laptop, ensuring compatibility and ease of use.

 ### Prerequisites